 Get started with Slack

 How you set up the integration can vary, depending on what you want to do with it.
-If you want to do all the things (for example, look up who's on call, invite on-call members of a group to a channel, and initiate incidents), you need xMatters bot installed in Slack and a Slack workflow in xMatters.
+If you want to be able to use all the xMatters bot features (for example, look up who's on call, invite on-call members of a group to a channel, and initiate incidents), you need the xMatters bot installed in Slack and a Slack workflow in xMatters.
 The easiest way to get this is to install the workflow and add the bot from there.
 However, if you just want to get started using /slash commands to initiate incidents, you can install the app from the Slack App Directory (you can always install the workflow later and connect it to an existing bot if you want to start using the other features).

 - Go to Workflow Templates on the Workflows tab and start typing "Slack" to filter the list.